Child Support Division

 The effective date of this change has been delayed so those affected have time to pay the unpaid amount in full or to adjust their personal budgets prior to the increased withholding.

-Disclosure of Identity: Information about you may be released to the public if CSE doesn't know where you are or if you owe more than $25,000 of unpaid child support.
+Disclosure of Identity: Information about you may be released to the public if Child Support doesn't know where you are or if you owe more than $25,000 of unpaid child support.
 The information released may include name, last-known address, date of birth, occupation, photograph, amount owed, the number and ages of the children, and any other information that would assist in locating you.
 The release of information may occur in a variety of ways, including through web sites, newspapers, and posters.

 National Medical Support Notice: The National Medical Support Notice is federally required.
-CSE, in cases it is enforcing, may issue the Notice to your employer if you are required to provide health insurance coverage for your child.
+Child Support, in cases it is enforcing, may issue the Notice to your employer if you are required to provide health insurance coverage for your child.
 The Notice will require your employer to enroll your child in your insurance plan, if coverage for your child is available through that employer.
 Your employer will also be required to withhold any necessary premium costs related to that enrollment.

-Other Enforcement Tools: In addition to these new laws, CSE uses many other enforcement tools.
+Other Enforcement Tools: In addition to these new laws, Child Support uses many other enforcement tools.
 Income withholding will continue to be used to collect child support from employers.
-CSE, in cases it is enforcing, may report those with outstanding balances to consumer credit agencies; intercept federal and state tax refunds as well as inheritances; and place liens on, and force the sale of, property.
+Child Support, in cases it is enforcing, may report those with outstanding balances to consumer credit agencies; intercept federal and state tax refunds as well as inheritances; and place liens on, and force the sale of, property.
 Applications for passports may be denied.
 Cases involving unpaid child support may also be referred for state or federal criminal prosecution.
 The court also has a number of tools that it may use, including finding a parent in contempt of court which may include jail time, license suspension, or an order to complete work activities.